Considering the Honours Program in IDS? Your journey starts here!

 If IDS is not your primary subject of study, then you do not apply to the IDS department.
 You will apply through your primary subject and then arrange for an IDS Undergraduate Advisor to approve and sign the Registrar Honour's Admission Sheet.
 Please contact the IDS Undergraduate Advisors directly who will be happy to help with this.

-Students who opt for the thesis stream will undertake a full year undergraduate thesis under the supervision of an IDS faculty member, or cross-appointed faculty member.
+Students completing an IDS honours degree will undertake a full year undergraduate thesis under the supervision of an IDS faculty member, or cross-appointed faculty member.
 Students must register for both IDS honours thesis courses in the same academic year.
-The thesis stream is made up of two thesis classes worth 3 credit hours each, for a total of 6 credit hours.
-The Fall semester is spent mastering the craft of preparing the thesis, while the Winter semster focuses on collaborative editing and career development.
-Students in the thesis stream also take one additional 3-credit hour INTD 4000-level course of their choosing.
+The thesis stream is made up of two thesis classes (INTD 4401 and INTD 4402) worth 3 credit hours each, for a total of 6 credit hours.
+The Fall semester is spent mastering the craft of preparing the thesis, while the Winter semester focuses on collaborative editing and career development.

-The minimum standard required for admission to the honours program is a GPA of 3.3 and a B+/A- average in all IDS and IDS-approved courses.
+The minimum standard required for admission to the honours program is a GPA of 3.7 and a B+/A- average in all IDS and IDS-approved courses.
+Meeting the minimum requirement does not guarantee entry into the program, students are required to apply by the Friday preceding the Winter semester Reading Week and be admitted by the IDS Undergraduate Committee.